KoMatrich/KoMatrich/README.md

 # Hi there, I'm Martin Kocich👋

-📚 I'm a student at FIT VUT in Brno, Czechia
+📚 I'm a student at FI MUNI in Brno, Czechia

 ## 💻 I enjoy working with